espressif/esp-idf/docs/general-notes.rst

 RTC fast memory
 ^^^^^^^^^^^^^^^

 The code which has to run after wake-up from deep sleep mode has to be placed into RTC memory.
-Please check detailed description in deep-sleep-stub_.
+Please check detailed description in :doc:`deep sleep <deep-sleep-stub>` documentation.

 DRAM (data RAM)
 ^^^^^^^^^^^^^^^